HEP-FCC/FCCSW/README.md

 Working with GitHub
 -------------------

-Our software is organized in the following way on github.
+In this section, you will first find a description of our github organization and workflow.
+Then, you will find instructions for setting up your github account, and taking part in this workflow.

+### Organization and workflow

 * The FCC github organization is responsible for software integration.
-It owns the "main" copies of the FCC software repositories:
+It owns the "main" copies of the FCC software repositories on github:
-** FCCSW : core software shared by hh, ee, and he
+    * FCCSW : core software shared by hh, ee, and he
-** FCCSW-hh : software specific to the hh configuration ** FCCSW-ee : to be created
+    * FCCSW-hh : software specific to the hh configuration
+    * FCCSW-ee : to be created
-** FCCSW-eh : to be created
+    * FCCSW-eh : to be created

 * Individual github users do not directly push their code to the FCC repositories.
-Instead, they fork their own copy of the FCC repositories.
+Instead, they make ("fork") their own copy of the FCC repositories on github.
 Then, they:
-** develop and commit on their local machine
+    * develop and commit on their local machine
-** push their code to their own copy of the FCC repositories on github ** do pull requests to the FCC organization.
-The FCC organization administrators are then free to pull the code from the user repositories -- or not :-).
+    * push their code to their copy of the FCC repositories on github
+    * send pull requests to the FCC organization.
+The FCC organization administrators are then free to pull the code from the user repositories or not, thus taking the responsibility of the software integrity for the organization.

+### Instructions for new users

+1. create a github account
+2. go to https://github.com/HEP-FCC/FCCSW and click "Fork" at the top right of the page.
+You are directed to your newly forked copy of the FCCSW repository
+3. in the instructions below, replace <username> by your github username

 Installation